Metatavu/github-branch-protection-tool/README.md

 ./gradlew run
 ```

-You will have to give your personal access token as TOKEN and owner of the repository you wish to check as OWNER as environment variables.
+You will have to give your personal access token as TOKEN and owner of the repository you wish to check as OWNER in environment variables.

 This tool lack ability to check or set branch protection rules status checks.
-Please set these manually.
+Please set these manually